KOTYA8/PiFMPSRT/README.md

 and in another console we run:
 OLD: -> `python3 psrtv(ver).py `
 NEW: -> `python3 psrt.py`
-**5.** After the PiFmRds or PiFMX -> Change ps.txt and rt.txt directory.
+**5.** After the PiFmRds or PiFMX -> `Change ps.txt and rt.txt directory`.
 Without closing the script, you can change PS and RT by saving a text file.
 NEW: After the PiFmRds or PiFMX -> pifmpsrt -> `Change ps.txt and rt.txt directory`.

 # Registers for V4,5